 For the loans granted to Ireland, Greece, and Portugal under EFSF 2.1, the EFSF charged an up-front service fee of 0.5% of the notional amount of the loan to cover its operational cost.
 The EFSF recognises the up-front service fees over a seven-year period, matching them as closely as possible to the economy of the business and to the occurrences of the expenses to be covered by those fees.
-In 2019, €73.9 million (2018: €125.5 million) in service fees was recognised in the statement of comprehensive income under interest and similar income.
+In 2020, €19.7 million (2019: €73.9 million) in service fees was recognised in the statement of comprehensive income under interest revenue calculated using the effective interest method.